 Finland’s latest nuclear power company Fennovoima and the plant supplier RAOS Project are constructing Hanhikivi 1 nuclear power plant at Hanhikivi peninsula in Pyhäjoki.
 Fennovoima submitted the construction license application in summer 2015.
 To be granted the license, the company must be able to prove that the plant will meet Finnish safety and other statutory regulations.

-The goal is to get the construction license for Hanhikivi 1 by 2021.
 The Government will only grant the construction license after a positive safety assessment from the Finnish Radiation and Nuclear Safety Authority (STUK).
 Fennovoima is currently preparing design and safety-related documentation for STUK to review.
 The plant supplier plays a key role in the preparation of the design documentation.

 Fennovoima has purchased the nuclear power plant as a turnkey delivery.
 The plant supplier is RAOS Project, which is part of the Rosatom Group.
 RAOS Project is responsible for the design, construction, installation and commissioning of the plant.
 Fennovoima is the owner of the Hanhikivi 1 project and will become the operator of the finished power plant.

 The estimated total cost of Hanhikivi 1 project is EUR 7–7,5 billion.
 Finnish investments account for over EUR 2 billion of the total investment.
 This will significantly boost the national economy, particularly in northern Finland.
 In addition, the ripple effects of the plant will increase the demand for services in the surrounding areas.

 This is how we build the nuclear power plant